dbogatic/poa_blockchain/README.md

     ![transaction_node](images/Screen_Shot12.png)

-    * Now we have our blockchain comprised of node1 and node2 up and running.
+    * We have our blockchain comprised of node1 and node2 up and running.

     ![blockchain](images/Screen_Shot15.png)